 As generations of students, faculty and Hollywood filmmakers already appreciate, the UCLA campus is an extraordinary array of architectural wonders.
 But some of its aesthetic joys are tucked away out of sight and unknown to most, such as the Adam Room.

-Adjacent to the Jules Stein Eye Institute’s auditorium, the Adam Room is a late-18th-century room named after Robert Adam, an influential British architect and interior designer in Georgian England.
+Adjacent to the UCLA Stein Eye Institute’s auditorium, the Adam Room is a late-18th-century room named after Robert Adam, an influential British architect and interior designer in Georgian England.

 The elegant space was originally a withdrawing room in the Upton House in 1780s England.
 The Bonnells, a wealthy merchant family, had commissioned Adam to design and build the house.

 "The most beautiful room on campus."
 UCLA's Adam Room was originally constructed in 1780s England.
 Explore the space...Posted by UCLA on Thursday, December 10, 2020